 For this reason, it is very important that we have your correct email address.
 If you are unsure what email address we currently have for you or you have changed your email details, please send an email clearly stating your business details including your preferred email address to publichealth@whittlesea.vic.gov.au or phone 9217 2277.

-If you receive our renewal notification in November, then your email details are up to date and you do not need to contact us..
+If you receive our renewal notification in November, then your email details are up to date and you do not need to contact us.

 For any questions or further information please contact Public Health team on publichealth@whittlesea.vic.gov.au or phone 9217 2277.